v-ulneve/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Smart-Lockout-Protection.md

 This feature makes use of Security Audit logs, so auditing must be enabled in AD FS as well as the local policy on all AD FS servers.

 ### Configuration Instructions
 Extranet Smart Lockout uses the ADFS property **ExtranetLockoutEnabled**.
 This property was previously used to control “Extranet Soft Lockout” in Server 2012R2.
-If Extranet Soft Lockout was enabled, to view the current property configuration, run ` Get-AdfsProperties` .
+If Extranet Soft Lockout was enabled, to view the current property configuration, run ` Get-AdfsProperties | select ExtranetLockoutEnabled` .

 ### Configuration Recommendations
 When configuring the Extranet Smart Lockout, follow best practices for setting thresholds: